xaroth8088/tournament-of-lulz/API docs/index.md

 1. Matches in the tournament must be comprised of directly comparing one `image` against another.
 2. Any given pair of `image`s is not permitted to occur twice in the same tournament.
-	* Example: If "cat with a pancake on its head" is matched up against "dog licking baby's ice cream", those two animal pics mustn't compete again in the current tournament.
+	* Example: If "cat with a pancake on its head" is matched up against "dog licking baby's ice cream", those two animal images mustn't compete again in the current tournament.

 *Note: this is naturally the case for most tournament formats.*